miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### Class 5: Ethical Issues, Recap and Assessment Q&A

-This class will discuss ethical issues in the collection of survey data and provide a re-cap of the survey design and analysis process.
+This class will discuss ethical issues in the collection of survey data, will provide templates for consent forms, and provide a re-cap of the survey design and analysis process.
 You will also have an opportunity to discuss the requirements of the assessment.

 ***Readings***